 The following descriptions, while believed to be accurate, are in some cases abbreviated versions of more detailed or comprehensive definitions available from the sponsors or originators of the respective indices.
 Anyone interested in such further details is free to consult each such sponsor’s or originator’s website.

 Each index reflects an unmanaged universe of securities without any deduction for advisory fees or other expenses that would reduce actual returns, as well as the reinvestment of all income and dividends.
-An actual investment in the securities included in the index would require an investor to incur transaction costs, which would lower the performance results.
+An actual investment in the securities included in the index could require an investor to incur transaction costs, which would lower the performance results.
 Indices are not actively managed and investors cannot invest directly in the indices.

 S&P 500®: Standard & Poor’s (S&P) 500® Index.
 The S&P 500® Index is an unmanaged, capitalization-weighted index designed to measure the performance of the broad US economy through changes in the aggregate market value of 500 stocks representing all major industries.